The Class Actions Law Review: Portugal

 i Types of action available

-Popular action comprises the right for an aggrieved party or parties to request the applicable compensation, in the cases and under the terms provided for by law.
+Popular action comprises the right of an aggrieved party or parties to request the applicable compensation, in the cases and under the terms provided for by law.
 In particular, popular action may be taken to promote the prevention, cessation or judicial prosecution of offences against public health, consumer rights, the quality of life, or environmental and cultural heritage preservation.
 In addition, the right to popular action may also be exercised to safeguard property owned by the Portuguese state, autonomous regions or local authorities.

 Popular action applications can be filed before the administrative or the civil courts.
 The choice of court depends on the interest in question and on whether the interest or right, and the damage caused, is related to a public or a private entity.